Our #1 Recommended Mattress

 Hand-Painted Tiles Hiding Secret Signatures

 Oversized Florentine ceramic tiles arranged salon-style.
-Each one’s a miniature 1920s landscape with light-reactive pigments that reveal hidden artist signatures when the bathroom lighting hits right.
+Each one’s a miniature 1920s market with light-reactive pigments that reveal hidden artist signatures when the bathroom lighting hits right.
 The sage-green Venetian plaster behind them?
 That’s the only reason this doesn’t look like a thrift store exploded.
 The unlacquered brass faucet developing patina ties it together.
 Guests always lean in to read the signatures.
 Total MVP for powder room conversations.

 Amber Glass Shelves Showing Microscopic Ferns

 Hand-blown Murano glass shelves in graduated amber tones.
 The funny part?
 Microscopic fossilized fern imprints embedded in the glass that only show up when north light hits at specific angles.
-This half-bathroom setup against Calacatta marble makes the joke subtle—like, you have to earn the punchline by visiting at 10 AM.
+This half-bathroom setup against Calacatta marble makes the joke subtle - like, you have to earn the punchline by visiting at 10 AM.
 The vintage apothecary vessels on the shelves seal the Victorian science lab aesthetic.
 Been living with this for months and still catch new details.

 Teak Ladder Rail Holding One Dramatic Towel